adrianpbe/grid_exp_oe/README.md

 ```

-Alternatively, a .venv can be created and all the exact dependencies versions autoamtically installed with simply:
+Alternatively, a `.venv` can be created and all exact versions of the dependencies automatically installed with simply:

 ```bash
 uv sync